15% off ALL school holiday breaks

 After a big day on the mountain, head straight to their stunning spa and wellness area and take advantage of the pool, sauna, steam room and hot tub.
-There's also a fitness room for the very dedicated gym bunnies out there.
+There's also a small fitness area if you haven't quite done enough exercise on the slopes.

 The Sporthotel has 24 hour reception and that's just another example of their hospitality.
 Room service and a children's menu mean any member in your party can find something to eat, whenever you need it.

 There's a large wine cantina stocked with plenty of fine wines and you have a choice of relaxing bars and lounges - even a library room, so don't forget your book!
 Overall, it's a wonderful choice that's sure to please.

 Nearest slope: Next to the hotel

 Nearest lift: 100m to Arlara chairlift

 Resort bus stop: 700m

 Corvara is a chic and vibrant base in the Dolomites.
 You have really easy access to the infamous 40km Sella Ronda circuit and also the Marmolada glacier.
 It's also one of the most picturesque resorts in Europe with 1220km of glorious pistes on your doorstep.